ADirin/Sep1_Imp_2025/Week3/introduction to JUnit.md

 - Removing obsolete tests that no longer apply.
 - Periodically reviewing and refactoring test code for clarity and effici

-## Example Application: Calculator
+## Example Application: Calculator (Lecture Demo)

 Let's consider a simple example application: a calculator that performs basic arithmetic operations (addition, subtraction, multiplication, division).

 ### Demonstration: Unit Testing in IntelliJ IDEA

-### Step 1: Create a New Java Project
+### Step 1: Create a New Maven Java Project

 1. Open IntelliJ IDEA and select "Create New Project" from the welcome screen.

-2. Choose "Java" from the left-hand menu and click "Next."
+2. Choose "Java" from the left-hand

-3. Fill in the project name and location, then click "Finish" to create the project.
+  - Select the descriptive name for your project
+  - Select the proper location based on your preferences
+  - in Build System select --Maven--
+  - JDK "No need to change if already selected"
+  - And then click --Create--

 ### Step 2: Write the Calculator Class